 Non-exempt employees should be compensated for all holiday compensatory time upon separation from employment.
 An exempt employee cannot be paid for unused holiday compensatory time upon separation from employment.

 The length of an employee's holiday is computed based on the number of hours in the employee's average workday.
 The number of hours in a holiday is determined by dividing the total number of hours an employee is regularly scheduled to work during a week by five (regardless of the number of days the employee actually reports to work).
-For example:

 Wednesday — 5 hours

 Friday — 7.5 hours 37.5 hours worked per week